to-ie/to-ie.github.io/_posts/2022-11-03-marathon-training.md

 date : 2022-11-03 22:58:50
 ---

-Training plan for a Marathon, inspired by the Dublin Marathon 2022.
+Training plan for a Marathon.
+I was inspired by the Dublin Marathon 2022.

 Progress will be updated as I go 👇️